Arcata Bicycle Accident Lawyer

 It may surprise you how the negligent driver's insurance company begins to call soon after a bicycle accident.
-The adjuster will likely act very friendly and assure you that they are looking out for your best interest.
+The adjuster will likely act friendly and assure you they seek your best interest.
 Do not believe it.
 An insurance adjuster understands that the most essential part of the job is to save the company money.
 First, they will want to take a recorded statement to find any information they can use to downplay your injuries.
-Then they will attempt to get you to settle quickly, often before the extent of your injuries is even known.
+Then, they will attempt to get you to settle quickly, often before the extent of your injuries is even known.
 You are not required to provide information to the other party's insurance, and we advise that you don't - at least not until after you speak with an experienced Arcata bicycle accident lawyer.Deadlines to File a Bicycle Accident Lawsuit

 If your case does not settle before the second anniversary of the accident, a lawsuit must be filed before that date, or you will likely lose all rights to recover any damages.
 California has a personal injury statute of two years, and the time you must act is shorter - only six months - if you were hit by a government vehicle.
 Because of these complexities and many other reasons, you must contact an experienced injury lawyer as soon as possible after a severe accident.Call an Experienced Arcata Bicycle Accident Attorney